 In 2015, UBC announced increases of nearly 50 per cent to most programs over three years.
 This sparked strong backlash and an AMS campaign dubbed ‘Afford UBC,’ which ultimately failed to convince the university’s Board of Governors to reconsider their position.

 In its 2017/18 budget, UBC recognized international student tuition as an “important and growing source of revenue.”
-It accounted for $352 million out of $579 million in tuition revenue.
+Undergraduate international tuition accounted for $277 million out of $579 million in tuition revenue.

 According to UBC’s 2017/18 Enrolment Report, international students make up 25 per cent of the the university’s undergraduate population — a two per cent increase from the previous year.